 endpoints achieved p-values of <0.001.
 Improvement in Worst

-Pruritus NRS≥4 at week 16 was a secondary endpoint.
-All secondary
+Pruritus NRS≥4 at day 2, day 3 and week 16 were secondary

-endpoints achieved p-values of <0.001.
-Not all secondary
+endpoints.
+All secondary endpoints achieved p-values of <0.001.

 a EASI 75 is defined as at least a 75

 percent reduction in Eczema Area and Severity Index.

 0/1 is defined as a validated Investigator Global Assessment for